rust-lang/reference/src/expressions.md

 Comparison operators are also defined both for primitive types and many type in the standard library.
-Unlike arithemetic and logical operators, the traits for overloading the operators the traits for these operators require that they are implemented to define actual comparisons.
+Unlike arithemetic and logical operators, the traits for overloading the operators the traits for these operators are used more generally to show how a type may be compared and will likely be assumed to define actual comparisons by functions that use these traits as bounds.
 Many functions and macros in the standard library can then use that assumption (although not to ensure safety).
 Unlike the arithmetic and logical operators above, these operators implicitly take shared borrows of their operands, evaluating them in lvalue context.
-This means that the operands don't have to be sized.
+This means that the operands don't have to be moved out of.

 | Symbol | Meaning                  | Overloading method         |
 |--------|--------------------------|----------------------------|